-You have have the perfect speaker, the right marketing and the ideal venue, but are you offering your audience enough?
+You may have the perfect speaker, the right marketing and the ideal venue, but are you offering your audience enough?

 By flaky, I mean more unreliable.
 It's a curious thing to write as a title, but hear me out.